SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/event-analytics.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Events are actions that can change the state of the system.
-These could be code deployments, feature flag changes, infrastructure changes and so on.
+These could be code deployments, feature flag changes, infrastructure changes, and so on.
 They can be used to identify and mitigate outages in your system.

 :::note
 Currently, we only support code deploy events from [Kubernetes](/docs/observability/kubernetes/).